Statistics and analytics in Shoporama

 Who are your customers?
 Customer statistics

-Under Statistics → Customer statistics you get a detailed insight into your customers' behavior and value.
+Under Statistics → Customer statistics you get a detailed insight into the behavior and value of your customers.
 The page shows key metrics such as number of customers, return rate, average customer lifetime value and the split between new and returning customers.

 You can see your top 20 customers ranked by revenue and follow the development of new vs. returning customers over time.
 A high proportion of returning customers is a sign of health - it's far cheaper to retain an existing customer than to acquire a new one.